Minimizing the Negative Impact of Pest Control in Bangladesh

 Pests like ants, mosquitoes, bedbugs, termites, spiders,

-Bangladesh is that many people don’t know the side effects of overusing pesticides.
-We can avoid the negative impact of pest control measures by using Integrated Pest Management (IPM), eco-friendly products,
+that many people don’t know the side effects of overusing pesticides.
+We can avoid the negative impact of pest control measures by using Integrated Pest Management (IPM), eco-friendly products, proper dosage, safe

 Integrated Pest Management (IPM) is the most effective way of pest control.
 It’s combining physical, biological, and chemical methods to eliminate pests.